You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 What we do

-The Education Safeguarding Service have a specific Online Safety team who are responsible for providing specific advice and supporting the delivery and oversight of online safeguarding arrangements in Kent schools, education settings and early years childcare settings.
+LESAS have specific Online Safety officers who are responsible for supporting the delivery and oversight of online safeguarding arrangements in the Kent Children’s Workforce, including schools, education settings and early years childcare settings.

-The online safety team provide specific advice and guidance for Kent schools and educational settings, acting as an initial point of contact for local online safety enquiries, and developing links with relevant local and national agencies.
-The online safety team also provide staff training and support DSLs in promoting safe practice in line with local and national guidance.
+LESAS provide specific advice and guidance, acting as an initial point of contact and developing links with relevant local and national agencies.
+LESAS also provide online safety training in line with local and national guidance.

 Useful Resources